Peach and Vanilla Bean Freezer Jam {quick & easy!}

 Instructions

-- Wash 6 half-pint (1 cup) containers and lids with hot water and dish soap.
-Rinse and dry thoroughly.
-Set aside.
+- Wash 7 half-pint (1 cup) jars and lids with hot water and dish soap.
+Rinse and dry thoroughly, and then set aside.

-- In a small saucepan over high heat, stir together water and pectin.
+- In a medium saucepan over high heat, stir together water and pectin.
 Bring to a boil, stirring constantly.
-Boil and stir for 1 minute.
-Add pectin mixture to peach mixture and stir constantly for 3 minutes, or until sugar is dissolved and no longer grainy.
-If a few sugar crystals remain, that's ok.
+Boil and stir for 1 full minute, adjusting the heat if necessary so it doesn't boil over.
+Then immediately add all or part of the pectin mixture to the peach mixture – be sure to read the Pectin Quantity note below!
+Stir continuously for 3 minutes, or until sugar is dissolved and no longer grainy.
+If a few sugar crystals remain, barely detectable, that's ok.

-- Immediately fill containers to within 1/2'' of container tops.
-With a damp paper towel, wipe off the edges of containers.
-Immediately cover with lids.
+- Fill jars to within 1/2'' of their tops.
+With a damp paper towel, wipe off the top edges of each jar and cover with lids.
 Let stand at room temperature for 24 hours.
 Because this jam does not go through the full canning process, it must be stored in the refrigerator or freezer.

 Notes